hashicorp/consul-template/README.md

 {{service "release.web@east-aws"}}
 ```

-The example above is querying Consul for healthy "web" services, in the "east-aws" datacenter.
-The tag and datacenter attributes are optional.
-To query all nodes of the "web" service (regardless of tag) for the current datacenter:
+The example above is querying Consul for healthy "web" services, in the "east-aws" data center.
+The tag and data center attributes are optional.
+To query all nodes of the "web" service (regardless of tag) for the current data center:

 ```liquid
 {{service "web"}}